bart-kroon/TM1/README.md

 For this example, we will be using the [miv_anchor config](/ctc_config/miv_anchor/TMIV_A17_SA.json) on the `ClassroomVideo` sequence.
 This file contains a good choice of parameters, you only need to adapt a few variables:

 1. Adjust `SourceCameraParameters` the path to the configuration file that contains the camera configurations, for example to `/path/to/this/repository/ctc_config/scenes/ClassroomVideo.json`.
-Take care to provide the absolute, not relative path.
+It is recommended to provide the absolute, not the relative path, as the relative path depends on where you call the encoder executable from.

 1. Create the color and depth videos using blender and the scripts provided [here](https://www.ip.philips.com/standardization/documents.html).
 Put them in a folder, make sure to comply to the naming scheme defined in `SourceGeometryPathFmt` and `SourceTexturePathFmt`.
 Alternatively, your organization should be able to provide the test sequences to you.